 Because the dispensers are refillable it means the liquid at the bottom of the bottle can become old which increases the chance of bacterial build-up.
 We have come across situations where the liquid in the bottle starts to smell as a result of the build-up and from the old remnants being contaminated during the regularly scheduled top-ups.
 To overcome this and prevent any hygiene issues, your hotel or motel should have a rigorous replacement program where the bottles are completely swapped out every 4 months.
 This ensures that the liquid inside the bottle has not been comprised and you’re keeping your guests safe, which is always key.
 If you’re not sure how to dispose of your bottles The Hotel WEKA is a great end-to-end recycling program that makes it super easy for you.

 It is a horrible thought that guests tamper with the dispensers, but alas it happens.
 Guests have been known to open up the top of the bottle and add other contents or liquids, such as blood, into the refillable toiletries.
 Talk about a major hygiene breach and not to mention gross!
 The only way you can overcome this is by having tamper-proof wall brackets.
 Having this system ensures the products your guests are using are fresh and more importantly safe.
 It also gives you peace of mind you won’t have any unwanted guest complaints or worse yet health and safety problems.

 In summary, the refillable dispenser systems are not the real winner against closed cartridge or single-use toiletries but we hope our tips around hygiene, guest safety, contamination and germ prevention have helped you find ways to overcome these challenges.

-For more insights check out our comparisons article: Refill Dispensers vs Non-Refillable Bathroom Dispensers -What's Best For Me?
+For more insights check out our comparison article: Refill Dispensers vs Non-Refillable Bathroom Dispensers -What's Best For My Hotel or Motel?
 Or get in touch with our team, we’d love to help you find the best solution for your property and budget.